go-continuous-fuzz/go-continuous-fuzz/docs/INSTALL.md

 ### Step 6: Run the go-continuous-fuzz project in docker

-1. Run the following command to run the Continuous-Fuzz app in docker container:
+1. Run the following command to run the go-continuous-fuzz project in docker container:

 ```sh
 make docker-run-file ENV_FILE=<required> VOLUME_MOUNTS=<optional>